-I actually like the style of both British Airways and the Cathay Pacific.
-They are both stylish and I don’t have a particular favorite.
+I actually like the style of both British Airways and Cathay Pacific.
+They are both stylish, and I don’t have a particular favorite.
 British Airways planes offer classic style in a blue hue.

-Both British Airways and Cathay Pacific offer a consistent Business Class product across most of its long-haul fleet.
+Both British Airways and Cathay Pacific offer a consistent Business Class product across most of their long-haul fleet.

 Best Business Class Seat

-Cathay Pacific’s aircraft, with the exception of its regionally outfitted B777s, have a 1-2-1 layout with a reverse herringbone configuration that offers a slightly greater amount of privacy since seats on the side are angled toward the window, while the seats in the middle are angled towards each other.
+Cathay Pacific’s aircraft, with the exception of its regionally outfitted B777s, have a 1-2-1 layout with a reverse herringbone configuration that offers a slightly greater amount of privacy since seats on the side are angled toward the window.
+In contrast, the seats in the middle are angled towards each other.

 I think the best wide-body Business Class layout & seats are (in order from excellent to OK):